 A warm welcome from Rick Stein

-It’s extraordinary to think that it’s the tenth anniversary of Padstow Christmas Festival.
+It’s extraordinary to think that it’s the eleventh anniversary of Padstow Christmas Festival.
 Looking back to the first one in the Seaman’s Mission and Padstow Institute, with just one or two demonstrations, to what it is now with two enormous marquees on the quayside and demonstrations by chefs from across the country, it really is a testament to the popularity of the event.